devstream-io/website/blog/2022-04-20-minikube/index.md

 service/sample-deploy exposed
 ```

-In another window, start the tunnel to create a routable IP with the command `minikube tunnel`:
+In another terminal window, start the tunnel to create a routable IP with the command `minikube tunnel`:

 ```sh
 $ minikube tunnel